 To learn more about the PRISM Alliance's history and activities, please email firstname.lastname@example.org.

-Delta College is pleased to provide employees, students and visitors access to single occupancy and gender-inclusive restrooms at the main campus and downtown centers.
+Delta College is pleased to provide employees, students and visitors access to single occupancy and all-gender restrooms at the main campus and downtown centers.
 We are committed to providing the level of privacy and safety sought by our transgender students, employees and visitors.
-Any member of the campus community or campus guest is welcome to use the gender-inclusive, single-occupancy restrooms.
+Any member of the campus community or campus guest is welcome to use the all-gender, single-occupancy restrooms.

 Local community resources